 While her current profile aptly matches her code name, Icon Yachts’ Project Master should be just as much of a master when she’s finished next year.
 She’s currently sitting in the shipyard’s drydock for the phases, both outside and inside, that are taking her closer to her much-different appearance.

 Icon revealed this conversion of an offshore rescue and support ship last year.
-Interestingly, it selected the 216-footer (66-meter), rather than the owner.
+Interestingly, the shipyard, not the owner, selected the 216-footer (66-meter).
 In fact, even though the owner already knew he wanted to undertake global family adventures plus occasionally offer the yacht for charter, he specifically requested Icon’s opinions for the basis vessel.
-After Icon presented a few options, the owner chose Ocean Ness (above), a 2001 delivery from Kleven.
+After Icon presented a few options, the owner chose Ocean Ness (top), a 2001 delivery from Kleven.

 With Van Oossanen Naval Architects providing the conversion-feasibility engineering, Icon Yachts’ Project Master bears restyling by Espen Øino.
-The illustration below gives you a strong idea of just how different she’ll appear, while still being quite rugged.
+The illustrations here give you a strong idea of just how different she’ll appear, while still being quite rugged.
 Notably, the shipyard now says about 80 percent of the original plating and components will either remain or see recycling for other purposes.
 In fact, it adds, some are already seeing new life as spare parts for maritime use.

 To put her current and future dimensions into better perspective, consider the following.
 The beam is 49 feet (15 meters), while volume is 2,551 gross tons.
 Nearly 10,100 square feet (938 square meters) will be purely luxury relaxation and entertainment space.
 That includes 1,453 square feet (135 square meters) for the master suite, within an owner’s deck.
 The deck is three levels higher than the two VIPs and three twin staterooms for guests.
 Meanwhile, 2,594 square feet (241 square meters) goes to the 19 crew and six further staff/pilots/specialists.